ddmitov/elephant-harness/README.md

 * **errorFunction:**
   This is the function that will be executed on script error.
   The only parameter passed to this function is the error object.
-  The ``errorFunction`` could be useful for displaying a message when PHP interpreter is not found.
+  The ``errorFunction`` could be used for displaying a message when PHP interpreter is not found.

 * **exitFunction:**
   This is the function that will be executed when a PHP script is finished.